ericthayer/ethayer-design/content/prototypes/sublist/_index.md

   <!-- Section Title -->
   <div class="container align-center">
     <h2 id="design-process">Design Workflow</h2>
-    <p class="sub-header mb-2 mw-35em md-pr-pl-2">Most of the time my creative workflow consists of the following steps but it all depends on the project's goals.
+    <p class="sub-header mb-2 mw-35em mr-a ml-a md-pr-pl-2">Most of the time my creative workflow consists of the following steps but it all depends on the project's goals.
 I love all stages of the design process and really enjoy pre-production and concept development.</p>
     <!-- Concordus -->
     <figure class="media-item">
       <a class="media-wrap img" href="#0">